xxwilliam/assignment-1/README.md

   <h3>FAQ'S</h3>

   <p>If any problems refer to manual.
  For quick trouble shooting?
 Wait 30 seconds and try again.
-If that fails  disconnect for power wait 2 minutes and connect and try again.
+ If that fails  disconnect from power wait 2 minutes and connect and try again.
  If system fails please call (1800 000 000) (free call).</p>